Vegetarian day Talat Noi and Yaowarat

 This has aroused my curiosity as well and wanted to know more about the vegetarian and I learned that is a difference between:

 – Jeh which comes from “Jain”.
-They don’t consume meat, poultry, seafood, or any animal products (eggs, milk, yogurt, etc) and 4 kinds of pungent vegetables, garlic, onion, Chinese single-bulbed garlic, and Chinese chive
+They don’t consume meat, poultry, seafood, or any animal products (eggs, milk, yogurt, etc) and 4 kinds of pungent vegetables, garlic, onion, Chinese single-bulbed garlic, potatoes, and Chinese chive

 – The Vegetarians don’t eat meat but may consume other animal products such as milk, eggs, and cheese.
 Thai people call this “Mung sa-wi-rat” without meat

 – Vegan is more a way of life that imposes stricter rules that exclude the consumption of animal products such as milk, butter and eggs and will avoid any other use of animal materials.
 Refusal of animal exploitation

 Good to Know

 If you are in Bangkok during this period, this is a Must place to Go.
-I advise you to wear white, because in some temples it may be that they will not let you in.
+I advise you to wear white, otherwise, it may be that in some temples they do not let you in.
 Very busy but interesting and colorful, and do not forget to visit So Heng Mansion.